 Shipping companies are also encouraging their crew to get the inoculation as a protection against the virus.

-Shipowners encouraging vessel crew to get the free COVID-19 vaccine.
+Shipowners encouraging vessel crew to get the free COVID-19 vaccine

 Is the vaccine FREE and Mandatory?

 Today, the vaccine is given for free even in Europe and in most parts of the world.
-The government is doing their best to fight this pandemic so we can go back to normal.
+The government is doing its best to fight this pandemic so we can go back to normal.

-I think its fair that we do our part by getting vaccinated.
+I think it’s fair that we do our part by getting vaccinated.

-Yet, its all the protection we need for this pandemic.
+Yet, it’s all the protection we need for this pandemic.
 Once at sea, we have no access to proper medical facilities and the nearest port could be days away.

 We are the frontliners of the world’s seven oceans and we need this protection as much as everyone else.